symfony/symfony-docs/workflow/state-machines.rst

 of a `Petri net`_.
 By adding further restrictions you can get a state machine.
 The most important one being that a state machine cannot be in more than one place simultaneously.
-It is also worth noting that a workflow does not commonly have cyclic path in the definition graph but it is common for a state machine.
+It is also worth noting that a workflow does not commonly have cyclic path in the definition graph, but it is common for a state machine.

-Example of state machine
+Example of State Machine
 ------------------------

-Consider the states a GitHub pull request may have.
-We have an initial "start" state, a state for running tests on "travis", then we have the "review" state where we can require changes, reject or accept the pull request.
-At anytime we could also "update" the pull request which will result in another "travis" run.
+A pull request starts in an intial "start" state, a state for e.g. running tests on Travis.
+When this is finished, the pull request is in the "review" state, where contributors can require changes, reject or accept the pull request.
+At any time, you can also "update" the pull request, which will result in another Travis run.

 .. image:: /_images/components/workflow/pull_request.png